Skip to Main Content

 • What happens if I do not enroll in courses for the term I am admitted to?

-Students that do not enroll for the term admitted to will have their application canceled for non-matriculation.
+Students that do not enroll for the term that they are admitted to, and/or do not request to have their admission deferred by the posted deadline, will have their application canceled for non-matriculation.
 You will need to reapply for admission to a future term should you seek enrollment.

 • Why am I only able to submit one graduate level application?